device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 2. After Device42 Support has granted access to the Device42 AMI, navigate to your EC2 Dashboard and launch a new instance.
 3. Select **My AMIs** , select **Shared with Me** and deploy your appliance. _Device42 recommends t3.xlarge as the instance size._

-### Appliance Manager access - manual installation
+### Appliance Manager Access - Manual Installation

 All maintenance operations are performed through the Device42 appliance manager.
 The appliance manager listens on port 4343 (for example, https://YOUR\_DEVICE42\_INSTANCE:4343).
 Software updates, Device42 backups and restores, and certificate management are all performed through the appliance manager.